Rizal in Dapitan: Plot

-He met his fiancée Josephine Bracken (Page) who brought her blinded stepfather George Taufer (Holmes) but later on she left him for her beloved Rizal.
+In the course of his exile, Rizal meets Josephine Bracken, who accompanies her stepfather George Taufer, who seeks treatment for his blindness.
+Bracken falls in love with Rizal and eventually moves in with him, leaving Taufer.
 They decide to marry, but are refused a Church wedding on political grounds.
-The couple settles for a common-law marriage despite initial opposition from Rizal's family, and have a stillborn son Rizal names Francisco.
-The film closes with Rizal leaving Dapitan as the locals mourn him.
-An epilogue explains Rizal's intent to work in Cuba and subsequent arrest, his execution and its birthing the Philippine Revolution.
+The couple settles for a common-law marriage despite initial opposition from Rizal's family, and have a stillborn son whom Rizal names Francisco.
+Later, Pio Valenzuela, a representative of the Katipunan, visits him and announces the group's plans to stage a revolution, but Rizal refuses to join them.

+The film closes with Rizal leaving Dapitan to volunteer as a doctor in Cuba as the locals mourn him.
+An epilogue explains Rizal's subsequent arrest, his execution and its birthing the Philippine Revolution.